 We have set up an acknowledgement programme — Got it programme —, which is open to all its people and highlights employees who incorporate the Galp values in their daily lives.
 The objective is to promote recognition, namely through peer credits, in which colleagues can compliment each other, in an organic and spontaneous manner.
 For us Recognizing is:

 Long-term and sustainability incentives

 Galp offers long-term financial incentives (cash bonuses over a 3-year period) for categories under senior management.
 These long-term incentives have financial and economic targets associated and contribute to retain well-qualified employees and to achieve longer-term goals and strategic objectives of the Company.

 This commitment aims to implement a cross-accountability culture of the Organization towards our Sustainability goals and commitments.
-Thus, we ensure the commitment of management and the encouragement of deep integration of EQSS aspects in our daily activities.
-The EQSS factor, which consists of a set of indicators, is reflected in the variable remuneration resulting from the evaluation of the employees' performance.
+Thus, we ensure the commitment of management and the encouragement of deep integration of sustainability aspects in our daily activities.

-In 2019, we incorporated a quantitative and explicit safety and carbon intensity KPI, with impact on the evaluation and remuneration of the executive directors.
+In 2019, we incorporated a quantitative and explicit safety and carbon intensity KPI, with impact on the evaluation and remuneration of the executive members.

 In order to best stimulate the alignment of the executive directors’ practices with the Company’s long term sustainable interests, a multi-annual objectives policy was introduced in 2012, and entered into force in 2013, postponing during a period of 3 years a significant part of the variable remuneration, which is linked to the performance of the Company during this period.
 On an annual basis, objectives are defined for the subsequent three-year period, with the final three-year assessment being made at the end of each three-year period.